-On the Financial Statements the investment portfolio produced an annual return of 0.01% in 2020.
-This performance is a result of the Company changing how it accounts for investment income as outlined in section D.1.
-Under the Fair Value method of accounting for investments the income amounts to 6980k, an annual return of 1.5% which compares favourably to the benchmark return of 0.7%.
+In the Financial Statements the investment portfolio produced an annual return of 0.24% in 2021.
+The Company accounts for investment income on an amortised cost basis in the Financial Statements in line with Lux GAAP.
+Under the Fair Value method of accounting for investments there was a loss on investments of 0.6% and an annual negative return of 0.77%, underperforming the benchmark by 20 basis points.